hvalena/IN-gredients/README.md

 ## Features To Consider
 - Display tags for each ingredient
 - Save and name ingredients lists
+- App Tutorials: how to use the app

 ## Tech Stack
 - React Native